sneha-kathuria/convolutional-neural-network/README.md

 # Convolutional Neural Network

 Repo content:
+* An image classifier using keras on Fashion MNIST
-* Build a CNN using Pytorch
+* An Face Detection using tensorflow
-* Build a mobile app using a pre-trained model
+* A mobile app using a pre-trained model

 Language Used:
 Python 3.6